huangyuzhang/Fizzy-Theme/README.md

 - [ghost-search][ghost-search] - An instant search library using Ghost Content API (since v1.0.0)

 ## :bug: Bug Report & :dart: Features Request
-If you find a bug, thinking about something to be improved or even want new features, please feel free to post an issue and label accordingly.
+If you find a bug, thinking about something to be improved or even want new features, please feel free to post an issue.

-Alternatively if you are familiar with them development, you could start to contribute to this project.
+Alternatively you could contribute to this project.

 ## :bulb: Contributing